Capture Y, or go & die

 If Tesla captured 1% of the value he created for the world, he would have lived & died an incredibly rich man.
 If Mozart had captured 1% of the value he created for the world, he as well would have lived & died at 35 a life not perennially doused in poverty.
 So, what made it impossible for these two geniuses to do just that?
 Was enterprising too gauche an idea for both to explore?

 It seems that many creative people are under the spell that the value they create for the world comes with a karma that will bring them good fortune.
-Not known to them, maybe, is the prospect that after they unleash these values, it’s up to them to head out the front door and hunt down the same beasts borne from their very beings.
-Perhaps they feel like they’ve done enough, that the hard work is over, and that kickbacks are inevitable and warranted.
+Not known to them, maybe, is the prospect that after they unleash these values, it’s up to them to head out the front door and hunt down the beasts borne from their very beings.
+Perhaps they feel like they’ve done enough, that the hard work is over, that kickbacks are inevitable and warranted, and that sales are for lower lifeforms.

 Whatever the reason, you’d be hard-pressed to pinpoint a great mind who was able to capture anything.
-Whether it be in the arts or sciences, the greats were unable to see that the task of capturing Y was up to them, and that this mere task is wholly an aside from the monumental accomplishments we remember them by.
+Whether it be in the arts or sciences, the greats frequently were blind to the fact that the task of capturing Y was up to them.
+Sales, in addition to inspiration, was the home run these great innovators were looking for; yet for many, a notion never exercised.